borrowd/borrowd/docs/FigmaDaisyGuidelines.md

 Find or create the relevant files to implement the UI.
 In our case, the relevant files were `templates/include/header.html` and `templates/base.html`.
 The `header.html` file included the previous navbar.
 The `base.html` included the functionality for the dropdown menu of the old navbar, which needed to be deleted as it would all be handled by Daisy UI.

 ### 7. Adapt your mapped out component to the Django template
 Using the basic HTML structure you developed in part 5, implement the changes needed to the files you identified in part 6.
 This will be the step where any final styling will happen as well.
-Remember to add the `dui-` prefix to all DaisyUI classes and finish by comparing your final result with the Figma document.
+Finish by comparing your final result with the Figma document.

 ___